howieliang/Rich-ID-Interactivity/README.md

-The __Rich-ID Interactivity__ project aims at providing scalable solution for providing body-centric applications in human-computer interaction and ubiquitous computing by repurposing the state-of-the-art radio-frequency identification (RFID) technologies.
+The __Rich-ID Interactivity__ project aims at providing scalable solutions for providing body-centric applications in human-computer interaction and ubiquitous computing by repurposing the state-of-the-art radio-frequency identification (RFID) technologies.

 ![Overview](/figures/overview.png)